 A laptop is a personal computer that can be easily carried and used in a variety of locations.
 Many laptops are designed to have all of the functionality of a desktop computer, which means they can generally run the same software and open the same types of files.
 However, some laptops, such as netbooks, sacrifice some functionality in order to be even more portable.

 Watch the video to learn about the basic parts of a laptop computer.

 How is a laptop different from a desktop?

 There also is the option of connecting a regular mouse, larger monitor, and other peripherals.
 This basically turns your laptop into a desktop computer, with one main difference: You can easily disconnect the peripherals and take the laptop with you wherever you go.

 - Touchpad: A touchpad—also called a trackpad—is a touch-sensitive pad that lets you control the pointer by making a drawing motion with your finger.
 Many touchpads now include multi-touch gestures, which allow you to perform specific tasks by making gestures with more than one finger.
 For example, a pinch gesture is often used to zoom in or out.

 - Battery: Every laptop has a battery, which allows you to use the laptop when it's not plugged in.
 Whenever you plug in the laptop, the battery recharges.
 Another benefit of having a battery is that it can provide backup power to the laptop if the power goes out.

-- AC adapter: A laptop usually has a specialized power cable called an AC adapter, which is designed to be used with that particular kind of laptop.
+- AC adapter: A laptop usually has a specialized power cable called an AC adapter, which is designed to be used with that specific type of laptop.
 Some of these cables use magnetic MagSafe connectors that will safely pull out if someone trips over the power cable.
 This helps to prevent damage to the cable and the laptop.